Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 #### Windows

+From the Git folder in the Start Menu, open the Git Bash terminal.

 ~~~ {.code}
 curl -L http://goo.gl/HuPJu3 | python
 ~~~

 #### Mac OS X, Linux

+Close your existing terminal and reopen it.  **This is important!**

 ~~~ {.code}
 curl -L http://goo.gl/HuPJu3 | python3.4
 ~~~

 On Windows, Mac OS X and Linux, the script will run and output some text.
 If everything has installed correctly, within the text you will see eight passes and no failures, like this: